packet-guardian/packet-guardian/docs/building.md

 There are three different ways to build Packet Guardian:

+- `make`
 - `make dist`
-    - `make install`
-    - `make build`
+- `make local-install`

 All the instructions below assume you've cloned the repo and have `cd`ed into it.

-All instructions will also run tools such as `go vet` and `go test`.
+## make

+This command will run `go build` and output the executable to `$REPO_DIR/bin`.
+Although similar to `make local-install`, like `go install` it does not save compiled packages.
+Typically using `make local-install` is the preferred method since it will save compiled packages and use those if they haven't been edited saving valuable dev time.

+## make local-install

+This command will run `go install` but with $GOBIN set to `$REPO_DIR/bin`.
+Meaning you can then run Packet Guardian using `bin/pg` from the repo directory.

 ## make dist

 This command will create a distributable tar file.
-To specify a version number you can add `VERSION=x.y.z` to the command: `make dist VERSION=0.6.0`.
+The version number is determined by the latest git tag and commit.
 The new tar file will be in the dist folder.
 It can be extracted using `tar -xzf $path_to_file`.
 This will extract the archive into the folder `packet-guardian` in the current directory.
 For example, if you're in the folder `/opt` and run the tar command, Packet Guardian will be located at `/etc/packet-guardian`.

-## make install

-This command will run `go install` but with $GOBIN set to `$REPO_DIR/bin`.
-Meaning you can then run Packet Guardian using `bin/pg` from the repo directory.

-## make build

-This command will run `go build` and output the executable to `$REPO_DIR/bin`.
-Although similar to `make install`, like `go install` it does not save compiled packages.
-Typically using `make installed` is the preferred method since it will save compiled packages and use those if they haven't been edited.